olliesilvester/mx-bluesky/main/_sources/developer/general/how-to/deploy-a-release.rst.txt

 which will create the beamline deployment (eg. I24) in the specified test directory ``/your-path/mxbluesky_release_test``.

-**Note:** When deploying on I24, the edm screens for serial crystallography will be deployed automatically along with the mx_bluesky release.
+**Note:** When deploying on I24, the edm screens for serial crystallography will be deployed automatically along with the mx-bluesky release.
-When running a ``dev`` deployment instead, `this script <https://github.com/DiamondLightSource/mx_bluesky/wiki/Serial-Crystallography-on-I24#deploying-a-local-version-of-the-edm-screens>`_ will also need to be run to get the latest version of the screens.
+When running a ``dev`` deployment instead, `this script <https://github.com/DiamondLightSource/mx-bluesky/wiki/Serial-Crystallography-on-I24#deploying-a-local-version-of-the-edm-screens>`_ will also need to be run to get the latest version of the screens.